joaogabriellyra/store-manager/README.md

 <summary><b>/sales/:id</b></summary>
 <br />

-- GET: List a sale by id
+- GET: Retrieve a specific sale by ID

-- PUT: Edit a sale using his id
+- PUT: Update an existing sale by ID
   - It requires an array of objects to be passed to the request, with the following format:

 ```